George H. Diller

 August 10, 2005 Launch Window:

 The Electra instrument, a telecommunications package, was installed May 26.
 Electra performance testing was successfully completed May 27.
 Power-on testing continues.
 Final Command and Data Handling system performance testing is complete.
 Flight batteries are scheduled for installation next week.

 The Centaur upper stage for the Atlas V arrives today at CCAFS.
 It will be taken to the hangar at the Atlas Space Operations Center.
 On June 17, it will be transported to the Vertical Integration Facility (VIF) at SLC-41 and hoisted atop the Atlas stage to begin checkout.
 The Atlas stage was erected May 6 in the VIF.
 A countdown wet dress rehearsal, with the launch vehicle fully fueled, is scheduled in early July.

 The MRO will be transported from the Payload Hazardous Servicing Facility at KSC to the VIF at SLC-41 in late July.
 It will join the Atlas V for the final phase of launch preparations.
 The spacecraft will undergo functional tests and a final week of integrated testing and closeouts.

-Launch Pad: Space Launch Complex 2 (SLC2), Vandenberg Air Force Base (VAFB), Calif.
+Space Launch Complex 2 (SLC2), Vandenberg Air Force Base (VAFB), Calif.
+Launch Date: